Dynamics of a Fleming-Viot type particle system on the cycle graph: Introduction

 The rest of this paper is organized as follows.
 Section \ref{sec:N_particles} gives the proof of Theorem \ref{thm1}.
-In Section \ref{sec:covariances_stationary} we study the covariances of the proportions of particles in each state under the stationary distribution.
-In this section we prove Theorems \ref{big_theo}, \ref{thm:sk_expl} and \ref{thm_two_particles_covariance}.
+In Section \ref{sec:covariances_stationary} we study the covariances of the proportions of particles in each state under the stationary distribution, and we thus prove Theorems \ref{big_theo}, \ref{thm:sk_expl} and \ref{thm_two_particles_covariance}.
 Finally, Section \ref{sec:ergo} is devoted to the proof of Theorems \ref{ergodicity_thm} and \ref{ergodicity_thm_2} related to the variance of the proportion of particles in each site at a given time $t \ge 0$.